byrd-laif/soilMakers/readme.md

 ### Life*Styles* For Change

-***Art,* as the vehicle of feeling with and thinking through living in a damaged world, cultivating cultures that heal connecting soil to soul.**
+**Vivarium Salon Culture; *Art,* as the vehicle of feeling with and thinking through living in a damaged world, cultivating cultures that symbiotically heal soil to soul.**

 [Real time on Matrix; Join the conversation in the interactive **Vivarium Salon**](https://matrix.to/#/!LSpVaMCiYQehpJONFF:matrix.org?via=matrix.org&via=t2bot.io&via=stux.chat)